 The Commission:

-Establishes standards for individuals to be participating employees in the Program.
+Establishes methods for the NPAs to use in determining whether individuals are eligible to be participating employees in the Program.

-Approves the process the CNA will use to monitor, review, and evaluate the NPAs’ determinations of whether individuals are eligible to be participating employees.

-Oversees the effectiveness of the CNA’s program in monitoring, reviewing, and evaluating an NPA’s determination and documentation of whether individuals are eligible to be participating employees.
+Determines whether the CNA’s activities in monitoring, reviewing, and evaluating an NPA’s determination and documentation of whether individuals are eligible to be participating employees, and a CNA’s provision of technical assistance to an NPA to meet its obligations in this area, meets the quality expectations of the Commission.

-Conduct inspections as determined necessary.
+Conducts inspections of NPAs as determined necessary.

 The CNA:

-Establishes a process to review and evaluate an NPA’s determination and documentation of whether individuals are eligible to be participating employees.
+Establishes a process to monitor, review, and evaluate an NPA’s determination and documentation of whether individuals are eligible to be participating employees.

-Provides guidance, training, and technical assistance to NPAs to properly determine and document whether an individual is eligible to be a participating employee.
+Provides technical assistance to NPAs to properly determine and document whether an individual is eligible to be a participating employee.

-Provides data to the Commission regarding the NPAs’ determinations and documentation of whether individuals are eligible to be participating employees in an electronic format mutually agreeable to the Commission.
+Provides data to the Commission regarding the NPAs’ determinations and documentation of whether individuals are eligible to be participating employees in an electronic format that the Commission can directly and fully access.

 The NPA: